 In recent years, courts around the country have been offering an increasing number of alternatives to incarceration including home arrest and electronic surveillance options.
 For a long time, San Diego County was hesitant to take advantage of these options in all but the most unusual cases, but as local jails became overwhelmingly overcrowded, judges and prosecutors became more open to solutions to keep low-risk offenders out of jail.
-If you’ve been accused of a crime, a Vista alternative sentencing attorney may be able to help you secure an alternative to incarceration so you don’t have to stay behind bars.
+If you’ve been accused of a crime, a San Diego alternative sentencing attorney may be able to help you participate in such a program so you don’t have to stay behind bars.

 Securing an Alternative Sentence in San Diego County

 An alternative sentence is anything that lets you serve out your sentence outside of jail.
 These options are offered for a number of reasons, but the two biggest are to prevent overcrowding in jails and to encourage rehabilitation rather than punishments.
 Because judges and prosecutors hope these programs will keep people from reoffending, they are offered more frequently to first-time offenders, though eligibility will vary from program to program.

 Judges have a lot of alternatives when deciding on the right sentence for an offender and will carefully evaluate the benefit to the suspect and society as well as the impact on the victim and the overall facts of the case before issuing a final sentence.
 Some judges are more open to alternative sentences than others and a good criminal defense attorney can sometimes play a critical role in helping to ensure you are given an alternative to incarceration.

 The best way for a defendant to get a sentence with an alternative to incarceration is to get counseling and treatment immediately so the judge sees they are serious about fixing their problems.
 Judges and most prosecutors are more sympathetic to defendants who take initiative and get help without being court ordered to do so, especially on low level cases, .